Foreword To Building A PC so it lasts:

-When I am building a PC I always think about what it is going to used for.
+When I am building a PC I always think about what the PC is going to used for.
 If it’s a lot of graphic processing, Gaming, or simple office use.

-I have a list of 5 categories, Some will disagree, but basic computing internet doesn’t require a $1000 PC, and it helps clear things up and prevents issues down the road.
+I have a list of 5 categories, Some will disagree, but basic computing like internet browsing and writing a word document doesn’t require a $1000 PC, and it helps clear things up and prevents spending unnecessary money.

-Remember that these prices are without monitor, keyboard/mouse or speakers!
+Remember that these prices are without a monitor, keyboard/mouse, or speakers!

 When doing basic computing with $800 you can go a long way.
 Even when you do just basic web development you can even go for a $500 system, you could even run Linux on it and develop it locally running a LAMP server.